-NEIGHBORHOOD RESIDENTIAL

-Neighborhood Residential areas consist of single family residential subdivisions, which provide a range of dwelling and lot sizes.
+NEIGHBORHOOD RESIDENTIAL Neighborhood Residential areas consist of single family residential subdivisions, which provide a range of dwelling and lot sizes.
+Typical subdivisions, which provide a range of dwelling and lot sizes.
 Typical densities are in the range of two to seven dwelling units per acre.
 The defined character may vary by neighborhood, but new developments should provide a transition from the existing development patterns in adjacent neighborhoods to higher densities, if applicable.
 New neighborhoods should have walkable, well-organized street and sidewalk systems that connect to surrounding neighborhoods and nearby destinations.
 They should be designed around natural features to highlight active and passive open space areas as accessible community amenities.